Try this Seed Dispersal Investigation to see for yourself some of the interesting adaptations plants have developed to spread their seeds.

 3. Mist the sock until it is damp every day (not soaking wet).
 Place pot in a sunny spot.

-4. Over the next two weeks, mist the sock every day and note if there is any green growth.
+4. Over the next couple of weeks, mist the sock every day and note if there is any green growth.

-5. After a month look at all the plant growth on the sock and talk about how the seeds got there.
+5. After a few weeks, look at the plant growth on the sock and talk about how the seeds got there.

 1. Which human inventions may have mimicked these adaptive structures in plants?